JianyangTang/Toon-Tanks/README.md

+Tips: if you want knock fewer keyboards, you can install an extension: Visual Assist, it's really useful.

 Lesson 110: Create a blank C++ Pawn Class.

 Lesson 111: Learn 'Components' in blueprints, each actor has a root component and root component can be replaced by other useful component, such as capsule component.